coderrio/Coderr.Documentation/docs/getting-started/index.md

 Coderr helps with all steps above except the last one.

-To make it easier to work with Coderr, there are three main sections in Coderr that you need to understand.
+Coderr have been designed with that flow in mind to make it as easy as possible to identify, priortize and correct errors.
+There are three main sections.

 ![](topmenu.png)

 * **Discover** - The starting point in Coderr.
 Used to find the incidents that should be corrected first.
 Once you found one, click "Assign to me" on it.
 * **Analyze** - All incidents assigned to you will be found here, including all collected context data.
 * **Deployment insights** - See how well your team has handled errors in each application release.
-Do the number of unique errors increase or decrease?
+Do the number of distinct errors increase or decrease?

 All data can be filtered by using the application selection menu which can be seen to the far left.
 Click on it to see errors for one application only or for all applications.

 ## Finding errors to work with

 Use the "Discover" menu to find errors to correct.
-This section shows how many errors you have, how often they are occur and other information
+This section shows the number of errors per application, how often they have occurred and other information about how they affect your system.

 ### Suggestions / Prioritization